jsndyks/web/DIVDaV/index.md

 8. **Lifespan:** _We decide who we are, how we operate and when to stop_

-9. **Participation:** _We do our best to use and develop this manifesto to be productive, do good, be human and have fun as we learn and inform in ways that are collectively and individually fulfilling_
+9. **Participation:** _We do our best to use and develop this manifesto to be productive, do good, be human and have fun<br/>as we learn and inform in ways that are collectively and individually fulfilling_

 </div>